ChefNova/ai-chef/README.md

-Your AI chef for smarter meals tailored to your pantry, preferences, and diet.**
+Your AI companion for smarter meals tailored to your pantry, preferences, and diet.

 ChefNova is a proposed conversational cooking assistant for people who need help deciding what to cook with available ingredients.
 Users upload grocery receipts, review the extracted items and quantities, and save them to an inventory database.
 Before every recipe recommendation, they confirm or edit their current inventory in a table.
 ChefNova then uses the confirmed groceries and cooking preferences to suggest meals.